The CHILD Project

 How quickly does the system enroll and positively ID individuals?

-A standalone system with over 150,000 records will usually take less than 5 seconds to positively identify and individual.
+A standalone system with over 150,000 records will usually take less than 5 seconds to positively identify an individual.
 Over the web, depending on your network connection and speed, a positive ID will take about 12 to 15 seconds.
-Taking a picture (enrolling) of a child’s iris usually takes about 15 seconds – about a third of the time it typically takes to do a fingerprint card.
+Taking a picture (enrolling) of a child’s iris usually takes about 15 seconds – about a tenth of the time it typically takes to do a fingerprint card.

 How does The Child Project™ system handle removal of children or adults who are enrolled?